Author, Teacher & Philanthropist

 Gifts & Donations

 I support the charities I work with financially as well as provide gifts to schools and events.
 If you would be interested in a donation from me, please contact me here.
-I have also donated my children's book to be available on the Sun Books Global Library- with translations available, this grants more children access to literature.
+I have also donated my children's book to be available on the Sun Books Global Library- with translations available to grant more children access to literature.

 Sharing Literacy